-As a graduate school committed to offering education and training at the “cutting edge” of professional psychology, PSP has established a center that provides a base for ongoing research in areas of particular interest to members of the PSP community: (1) positive psychology, (2) health psychology, and (3) public policy and psychology.
+To further this commitment, PSP has established a research and development center that provides a base for ongoing research in areas of particular interest to members of the PSP community: (1) positive psychology, (2) health psychology, and (3) public policy and psychology.

 These research projects, in turn, lead to the production of social media materials, the publication of articles in the Library of Professional Psychology, and creation of new (or revised) courses and even new programs at The Professional School of Psychology.
 To be at the “cutting edge”, PSP must have its own, evolving center that leads to the edge of knowledge.